 ... ]

 Assignment expressions work well to simplify these kinds of list comprehensions.
-They help you keep your code readable while you avoid doing a potentially expensive operation twice.
+They keep your code readable and save you from doing a potentially expensive operation twice.

-In this section, you’ve focused on examples where list comprehensions can be rewritten using the walrus operator.
+In this section, you’ve focused on examples where you can rewrite list comprehensions using the walrus operator.
 The same principles also apply if you see that you need to repeat an operation in a dictionary comprehension, a set comprehension, or a generator expression.

 >>> import statistics